On the classification of finite GK-dimensional pre-Nichols algebras and quasi-quantum groups: Classification

-Now we can give the classification result of finite GK-dimensional Nichiols algebras in $_{\k G}^{\k G} \mathcal{YD}^\Phi$. \begin{theorem} Let $V\in{_{\k G}^{\k G} \mathcal{YD}^\Phi}$ be a finite-dimensional object.
-Then $B(V)$ is finite dimensional if and only if it is of diagonal type and the corresponding root system is finite, i.e., an arithmetic root system. \end{theorem} \begin{proof} Suppose $\GKdim(B(V))<\infty$, then $B(V)$ must be of diagonal type according to Corollary \ref{c8.3}, and the root system of $B(V)$ is finite follows from Theorem \ref{t4.2}.
-Conversely, if $V$ is diagonal and the corresponding root system is finite, then we obtain $\GKdim(B(V))<\infty$ by Theorem \ref{t4.2} again. \end{proof}
+\begin{theorem} Let $V\in{_{\k G}^{\k G} \mathcal{YD}^\Phi}$ be a finite-dimensional object.
+Then $B(V)$ has finite GKdim if and only if it is of diagonal type and the corresponding root system is finite, namely, an arithmetic root system. \end{theorem} \begin{proof} Assume $\GKdim(B(V))<\infty$.
+By Theorem \ref{t8.3}, $B(V)$ must be of diagonal type.
+Then Theorem \ref{t4.2} forces the root system $\D(B(V))$ to be finite.
+Conversely, if $V$ is diagonal and the corresponding root system is finite, by Theorem \ref{t4.2} again we obtain $\GKdim(B(V))<\infty$. \end{proof}

-Applying Theorem \ref{t8.4}, we can give a classification result of finite GK-dimensional coradically graded pointed coquasi-Hopf algebras over finite abelian groups which are generated by group-like elements and skew-primitive elements. \begin{corollary} Let $H$ be a finitely generated coradically graded pointed coquasi-Hopf algebra over $G$, which is generated by group-like elements and skew-primitive elements.
-If $\GKdim(H)<\infty$, then $H\cong \k G\# B(V)$ for some $V\in{_{\k G}^{\k G} \mathcal{YD}^\Phi}$ such that $\mathcal{D}(V)$ is of finite type, where $\Phi$ is a $3$-cocycle on $G$ determined by the associator of $H$. \end{corollary} \begin{proof} Since $H$ is coradically graded, we have $H\cong \k G\# R$, the bosonization of $\k G$ and a coradically graded connected Hopf algebra $R=\oplus_{i\geq 0}R_i$ in ${_{\k G}^{\k G} {\mathcal{YD}^\Phi}}$, where $\Phi$ is a $3$-cocycle on $G$ determined by the associator of $H$.
-Let $P(R)$ be the subspace of primitive elements in $R$.
-Then $P(R)=R_1$ since $R$ is coradically graded.
-On the other hand, because $H$ is generated by group-like elements and skew-primitive elements, it is clear that $R$ is generated by $P(R)=R_1$, this implies that $R\cong B(R_1)$ is a Nichols algebra.
-Let $V=R_1$, we get $H\cong \k G\# B(V)$.
-Moreover, $V$ is finite-dimensional since $H$ is finitely generated.
-If $\GKdim(H)<\infty$, then $B(V)$ is also finite GK-dimensional.
-By Theorem \ref{t8.4}, $B(V)$ must be of diagonal type and the corresponding root system is finite, thus the generalized Dynkin diagram $\mathcal{D}(V)$ is of finite type. \end{proof}
+This classification leads to a structural description of finite GK-dimensional coradically graded pointed coquasi-Hopf algebras over finite abelian groups that are generated by group-like and skew-primitive elements. \begin{corollary} Let $H$ be a coradically graded pointed coquasi-Hopf algebra over $G$ generated by group-like and skew-primitive elements.
+If $H$ is finitely generated and $\GKdim(H)<\infty$, then for some $V\in{_{\k G}^{\k G} \mathcal{YD}^\Phi}$ whose generalized Dynkin diagram $\mathcal{D}(V)$ is of finite type, where $\Phi$ is a $3$-cocycle on $G$ determined by the associator of $H$. \end{corollary} \begin{proof} Because $H$ is coradically graded, it decomposes as a bosonization $H\cong R\# \k G$, where $R=\oplus_{i\geq 0}R_i$ is a coradically graded connected braided Hopf algebra in ${_{\k G}^{\k G} {\mathcal{YD}^\Phi}}$, and $\Phi$ is the $3$-cocycle on $G$ determined by the associator of $H$.
+Let $P(R)$ denote the subspace of primitive elements of $R$.
+Since $R$ is coradically graded, we have $P(R)=R_1$.
+Furthermore, the assumption that $H$ is generated by group-like and skew-primitive elements implies that $R$ is generated by $P(R)=R_1$.
+Therefore, $R$ is a pre-Nichols algebra of $R_1$ such that $P(R)=R_1$, this forces $R$ to be the Nichols algebra $B(R_1)$.

-Finally, we provide a characterization of finite GK-dimensional graded pre-Nichols algebras in ${_{\k G}^{\k G} \mathcal{YD}^\Phi}$.
-Recall that for each finite abelian group $G$, there is a bigger abelian group $\widehat{G}$ associated to it defined by \eqref{eq2.12}.